BIONF/AspecT/README.md

 # AspecT - Acinetobacter Species Assignment Tool

 ClAssT and AspecT are both using Bloom Filters and Support Vector Machines to classify sequence-reads (.fq-files) or assembled genomes (.fasta or .fna files).
-ClAssT assigns the Input-Data to one of the eight international clones (IC) of A.baumannii, if the input sequence is part of any of the eight clones.
+ClAssT assigns the input-data to one of the eight International Clones (IC) of A.baumannii, if the input sequence is part of any of the eight clones.
-AspecT assigns the Input-Data to one of the 82 Acinetobacter Species, if the Input-Data is similar enough to one specie.
+AspecT assigns the input-data to one of the 82 Acinetobacter species, if the input-data is similar enough to one specie.
-The Tool is web-based.
+The tool is web-based.

 ## How ClAssT works

 ![alt text](https://github.com/Dominik0304/AspecT_ClAssT/blob/main/static/Workflow_ClAssT.png)

-The Tool uses Bloom Filters to store IC-specific reference k-meres.
+The tool uses Bloom Filters to store IC-specific reference k-meres.
 The k-meres of the input-sequences will be checked for membership in all of the selected IC's.
 Hits are counted and then divided by the number of total tested k-meres of the input-sequence.
 This produces a 'Score-Vector' with values between 0 and 1.
 This Vector will then be classified by Support Vector Machines (SVM).

 If you are using sequence-reads for this analysis, then you can avoid the assembly-process.
-On the other hand, this Tool need high quality sequence-reads because its using exact matches of k-meres.
+On the other hand, this tool need high quality sequence-reads because its using exact matches of k-meres.

 The requirements are down below and in the requirements.txt file.

 For security reasons, you need to set up an individual security key and a username/password for a login.
 More information in the following instructions.
+You can find the Code of the original ClAssT-Project [here](https://github.com/gmarcais/Jellyfish) .

 ## How to use ClAssT
 ### Assigning Files